Toxic grind culture is one reason to end merit-based admissions at Lowell High School - The San Francisco Examiner

 Only those with the highest grade point averages get into Lowell.

-But last February, the School Board decided, unilaterally, that was unfair.
+But last February, the board decided, unilaterally, that was unfair.
 They voted to change Lowell’s admission to a student lottery, like at other San Francisco public schools.

 The firestorm of outrage from the Lowell community has been formidable.
 There have been several lawsuits, and Lowell parents were instrumental in pushing the recall.